flipcoder/midimech/README.md

 This program is *in development*, so some things may be buggy.
 If a device persists in a different state after ending the program (such as if a crash occurs), try running the program again and closing it.
 Otherwise try reconnecting or resetting it.

-Because it changes the setup of the LinnStrument, it is only recommended for people that are comfortable with setting up and configuring the Linnstrument.
+Because it changes the setup of the LinnStrument during usage, it is only recommended for people that are comfortable with setting up and configuring the Linnstrument.

 That being said, I hope you enjoy it and have fun!